Edward Lovett Pearce: Bellamont House

 Another of Pearce's earliest commissions occurred when he was commissioned by his mother's brother-in-law Thomas Coote to build Bellamont House, also known as Bellamont Forest, on the outskirts of Cootehill in the north-east of County Cavan.
 This family connection was not unusual, as several of Pearce's clients were related to him.
 Like Castletown, Bellamont claims to be Ireland's first Palladian house.
-Dates attributed to the design range from 1725–1730, whatever the date (1725 is probable) it is almost certain that this was the first of Ireland's many Palladian houses to be completed.
+Dates attributed to the design range from 1725 to 1730, whatever the date (1725 is probable) it is almost certain that this was the first of Ireland's many Palladian houses to be completed.
 The four bays square modestly sized mansion is clearly inspired by Palladio's Villa Capra.
 The principal façade has as its ground floor a rusticated semi-basement, above which is the piano nobile at the centre is a four columned portico with a pediment, the portico is flanked by a single high sash window on each side.
 The main entrance beneath the one-storey portico is reached by a single flight of broad steps.
 Above the piano nobile is a secondary floor with windows exactly half the size of those below.
 The entire façade is just four windows wide.
 The composition is a hybrid between the grandest of the Veneto's villas and a slightly exalted farmhouse, which ironically was the very intention of Palladio's original designs 200 years previously.
 While Castletown is a symbol or wealth and power, the far smaller Bellamont is the greater symbol of Palladianism and architectural perfection.
 Also during this period of his work Pearce redesigned the south elevation of Drumcondra House (now All Hallows Campus, Dublin).